-The REsolving star formation with ALMa (REALM) project was initiated in 2015.
+The Resolving star and planet formation with ALMA (REALM) project was initiated in 2015.
 Initially, we observed carbon monoxide (CO) in the young TMC1A protostellar system at the highest possible spatial resolution with ALMA.
 The obtained images showed CO and dust on spatial scales of only 6 au and revealed the presence of a disk wind.
 The REALM project is now being continued with the support from the Swedish research council and in 2017, we continued the long baseline observations with ALMA.
-The primary objectives of the research project are:

-Team members: Per Bjerkeli, Matthijs H. D. van der Wiel, Daniel Harsono, Jon Ramsey, Lars Kristensen and Jes Jørgensen.
+Team members: Per Bjerkeli, Jon Ramsey, Hannah Calcutt, Matthijs H. D. van der Wiel, Daniel Harsono, Lars Kristensen and Jes Jørgensen.

 Researchers from the Niels Bohr Institute have used the ALMA telescopes to observe the early stages in the formation of a new solar system.
 For the first time they have seen how a powerful whirlwind shoot out from the rotating disc of gas and dust surrounding the young star.
 The results have been published in the prestigious scientific journal, Nature.

 For the first time, scientists have observed the powerful whirlwinds shooting out of a newly formed star located 450 light years away.
 The space outbursts occured in the early stages of a new solar system's formation, when young stars are known to emanate jets of gas.